silverstillisntgold/ya-rand/README.md

 use ya_rand::*;

 // **Correct** instantiation is very easy.
-// Seeds the default PRNG using operating system entropy,
+// Seeds a PRNG instance using operating system entropy,
 // so you never have to worry about the quality of the
+// initial state.
-// initial state of RNG instances. let mut rng = new_rng();
+let mut rng = new_rng();

 // Generate a random number with a given upper bound.